 Every appointment that followed was about how I needed to work through the 12 steps.

 Don’t get me wrong, the 12 steps are crucial in addiction recovery; it’s just that I wasn’t an addict.
+Or, at least, I didn’t think I was.
+I needed to know how to cope with the two extremes of bipolar, insomnia, and mania.

 It took three months for me to realize Dr. Addiction was more concerned with talking about his battle with alcohol than in learning what my real problems were.
 Nothing in those sessions was helping me, and so I ended that relationship.
+I needed a professional to help with my problems and help me conquer self-harm.

 And the tears kept coming